 And after you’ve watched it, come back here.
 I’ll be waiting, my love.
-Here and ready to lay down a few little riffs on how this film brilliantly–and in at least one case, unintentionally– mirrors Hollywood history:
+Here and ready to lay down a few little riffs on how ASIB film brilliantly–and in at least one case, unintentionally– is a carnival mirror of Hollywood history:

-But I choose to believe another story that’s been mooted; that the inspiration for this was the Frank Fay/Barbara Stanwyck marriage (below right).
-Fay was a huge star on Broadway and came to Hollywood with fanfare and a fat contract.
-His thin-skinned orphan of a wife accompanied him, and got little work–until Fay talked Capra into auditioning her, and one of the great collaborations of 30s film began with Ladies of Leisure in 1930.
-Capra fell in love with Stanwyck’s naturalness and her ease, and filmed the young actress so her skin glows like wet paint, lush in its tactility.
+1. Norman Maine’s descent: Hollywood whispered that ASIB was inspired by the Frank Fay/Barbara Stanwyck marriage (below right).
+Fay was a mega-star on Broadway who came to Hollywood with fanfare and a fat contract.
+His thin-skinned orphan of a wife accompanied him.
+She got little work–until Fay talked Capra into auditioning her, and one of the great collaborations of 30s film began with Ladies of Leisure in 1930.
+Capra fell for Stanwyck’s naturalness and her ease; he filmed the young actress so her skin glows like wet paint, lush in its tactility.
 Fay meanwhile, leaned hard on the bottle, lost work, began to knock his wife around and basically bought himself a one-way ticket out of town.
 Ten years later, Stanwyck was the highest paid woman in America.
 And Fay?
 Gone baby.
 Gone.

 2. The sanitarium scene is said to be based on the a visit George Cukor (a frequent Selznick collaborator) made to a facility where Barrymore had been sent to dry up.
-Cukor was there to talk about a potential role in “Camille”, and was touched by Barrymore’s gentle awkwardness on this rare sober occasion.
+Cukor was there to talk about a potential role in “Camille,” and was unnerved by Barrymore’s awkward humility on this rare sober occasion.

-3. The scene where Vicky’s veil is snatched off is modeled on what happened to Norma Shearer at her producer husband Irving Thalberg’s funeral, which occurred during production, and led the way for Selznick to move to MGM and begin working with Louis B. Mayer.
+3. When Vicky’s widow’s veil is snatched off by a fan?
+It happened to Norma Shearer at her producer husband Irving Thalberg’s funeral (which occurred during ASIB’s production) and led the way for Selznick to move to MGM and begin working with Louis B. Mayer.
 Of course, working for his wife’s father prompted all sorts of nepotism slurs around town (“The Son-In-Law Also Rises”), despite Selznick’s constant struggle for independence.

-4. The colorization itself was part of a deal Selznick signed with his friend and partner, Jock Whitney, who along with Cornelius Vanderbilt had a 15% stake in Technicolor.
-The arrogant yet chronically insecure Selznick was thrilled to be allied with genuine east-coast aristos, and he never anticipated that their ruthlessness could match that of Hollywood.
+4. The technicolor itself was part of a deal Selznick signed with his friend and partner, Jock Whitney, who had a 15% stake in Technicolor.
+The arrogant/chronically insecure Selznick was thrilled to be allied with blue-blood east-coast aristos.
 Boy, was he naive.
-In 1942, Selznick had to sell his share in Gone with the Wind due to chronic gambling debts and IRS problems.
-Whitney generously offered $500,000, then showed his robber-baron roots by turning around and selling the movie on to Selznick’s own controlling father-in-law, the aforementioned head of MGM Louis B. Mayer, for nearly $3,000,000.
+In 1942, when Selznick had to sell his share in Gone with the Wind due to chronic gambling debts, Whitney generously offered $500,000.
+Two days later Whitney turned around and sold the movie to Selznick’s own controlling father-in-law, the aforementioned head of MGM, Louis B. Mayer, for $3,000,000.
 The old man had been trying to get his hands on the picture for years.
-Like that, and like Norman Maine) Selznick became an instant has-been.
+And just like that (plus just like Norman Maine) Selznick became an instant has-been.

 5. “. . .This is Mrs. Norman Maine.”
 The little fillip of lurve and showmanship at the end was inspired by the wife of silent film actor Wallace Reid.

 He had been one of the first silent stars, a dashing, teeth-flashing sort who was started on morphine after an on-set injury, and became terribly addicted.
-He died in a sanitorium desperately trying to kick the drug.
-His wife travelled the country afterward, talking about the dangers of drugs and of Hollywood, always calling herself Mrs. Wallace Reid.
+He died in a sanatorium desperately trying to kick the drug.
+Afterwards, his wife travelled the country afterward, talking about the dangers of drugs and of Hollywood, always calling herself Mrs. Wallace Reid.

-Selznick (reluctantly) lost his marriage over her.
-In divorcing Irene Mayer–and her redoubtable father–he was taking on Hollywood itself, in the form of two powerful people who’d never been fooled by the town’s Technicolor prettiness.
-Selznick spent the rest of his life trying vainly to make Jones a great enough star to make his defection seem worth it.
-It never was; they both knew it.
+Selznick (oh so reluctantly!) agreed to the divorce.
+In divorcing Irene Mayer–and her redoubtable father–he was divorcing Hollywood itself.
+He spent the rest of his life trying vainly to make Jones a great enough star to make his divorce seem worth it.
+It wasn’t; they both knew it.
 Everyone else knew it, too.
-Selznick retreated to amphetamines and travel, bullying old friends as he tried trying to recreate the glittering success of his past. . .and it all turned to clay in his hands, slush beneath his feet.
-Meanwhile, in a twist-of-the-knife development, Irene Mayer herself became one of the discoverers of the Next Great Star: As producer of A Streetcar Named Desire on Broadway, she brought Marlon Brando to the world’s attention.
+Selznick retreated to amphetamines and travel, bullying old friends as he tried trying to recreate his past glittering successes of his. . .but it every time turned to slush beneath his feet.
+Finally, in a twist-of-the-knife development, Irene Mayer herself became a discoverer of the Next Great Star: As producer of A Streetcar Named Desire on Broadway, she brought Marlon Brando to the world’s attention.